uffeat/japscript_component/README.md

-# japscript_component
+# Minimal web component
- JapScript Component for use in Anvil
+ Minimal native web component with shadow DOM.
+Intended for use in Anvil base component.